AmanoTeam/Unalix-bot/README.md

 * It must start with `http://` or `https://` (case-sensitive)

+_Unalix also supports inline queries.
+To use it, open a chat on Telegram and type `@Unalix_bot` in the message field._

 ### Is the bot safe?

 * Unalix does not permanently store or collect sent links/messages.